How IP Address Spoofing or Masquerading Works

 The following image shows this example.

-example of masquerading attack
+An example of a masquerading attack

 How to mitigate an IP address spoofing attack